-There’s a 50-inch TV in there for film nights or footie, and free wifi abounds for the Net and Netflix.
+Head to the TV room with 65″ TV for film nights or footie, and free wifi abounds for streaming on tablets or phones.
 This is the 17th century country seat with tech that’s far from post-Elizabethan.
 Settle back and rekindle the fire as you reconnect with the people who matter the most.

 The dining room’s the place to cement your kinship.
 Surrounded by wood-panelled walls and intricate period detail, you’ll raise a glass to family, friendship, or both, as the crystal sparkles and the cutlery glints in the light that floods in from the floor-to-ceiling sash windows.

-Ask the concierge about our in-house cooking, be it a one-off celebration or a fully catered break.
-Or you might fancy your own chances on the Rangemaster, with fresh fare from The Honeypot in Hawkshead piled high in the American fridge-freezer.
+Ask us about our in-house cooking, be it a one-off celebration or a fully catered break.
+Or you might fancy your own chances on the gas oven, with fresh fare from The Honeypot in Hawkshead piled high in the American fridge-freezer.
 Wash it down with a food-matched bottle or two from Windermere Wine Stores.

 But we wouldn’t blame you for taking it easy.
 So pop on down to the Mason’s Arms at Strawberry Bank for damson-and-pork sausage, local game or Cartmel lamb shank.
 All with a side order of 15-mile views across a patchwork of fields to Scout Scar.
 Or try broth, bhajis or baked beetroot from The Queen’s Head.